amarnathreddy0201/amarnathreddy0201/README.md

      b) PyTorch is a Python-based deep learning framework that is known for its flexibility and ease of use.
 PyTorch uses a dynamic computation graph, which allows you to create and modify your models on the fly.
 This makes PyTorch a good choice for rapid prototyping and experimentation.

      c) TensorFlow is another Python-based deep learning framework that is known for its scalability and performance.
 TensorFlow uses a static computation graph, which means that you need to define your model before you can start training it.
 This can make TensorFlow less flexible than PyTorch, but it also makes TensorFlow more efficient for training large models.

+8) What is CUDA and why it is used?

+    Compute Unified Device Architecture (CUDA) is a parallel computing platform and application programming interface (API) that allows software to use certain types of graphics processing units (GPUs) for accelerated general-purpose processing, an approach called general-purpose computing on GPUs (GPGPU).